Nicrom098195/PullAll/README.md

 In PullAll, now you can only see the world.

 # How can i download PullAll?
-I'm working to an installer file for linux (Debian an AppImage).
+I'm working to an installer file for linux (Debian and AppImage).
 Actually you can only download the source code and use this.

 To play PullAll, you must to extract the zip file, and run the Jar archive.